 We are able to provide this service only to faculty, staff, and students of the Law School.

-If the book is not available via UBorrow, you should search WorldCat to see what libraries worldwide own the title.
+If a book is not available via Borrow Direct or UBorrow, you should search WorldCat to see what libraries worldwide own the title.
 Once you locate the book in WorldCat, you may request it by clicking on the FindIt! button and filling out an online interlibrary loan request form.
 You may also go to the main Interlibrary Loan page to make requests for books or articles, to renew a book that you are still using, or to check the status of a request.

 Lending to Law Firm Libraries